owanturist/react-hook-window/README.md

 ### `UseWindowedListOptions.initialScroll`

-Scrolling position of a windowed list for an initial render only.
-It affect either `scrollTop` or `scrollLeft` for vertical or horizontal [layouts][todo] respectevely.

-It might be defined as amount of pixels with `0` by default:

 ```ts
 initialScroll?: number = 0
 ```

-or as an item's index:
+Scrolling position of a windowed list for an initial render only.
+It affect either `scrollTop` or `scrollLeft` for vertical or horizontal [layouts][todo] respectevely.

+The `number` value represents the scrolling position in pixels.
+If it's nesessary to scroll to an exact item the value might be defined as an object with the item's `index` and optional [scrolling `strategy`][todo]:

 ```ts
 initialScroll?: {